rudyvan/digital_meter/README.md

 }
 ```

-## Websocker Server and Client
+## Websocket Server and Client

-The application can be extended with a websocket server and client to stream the data to an energy management application.
+Each application has a websocket server and client to stream to receive commands or to forward the data.
 The server is started by the application and listens on the port as specified in socket_info.

 One can install a socket client on another machine to receive / test the responses from the application.